mc706/changelog-cli/README.md

 ## How To
-To keep an accurate changelog, whenenever you commit a change that affects how end users use your project, use this command line tool to add a line to the changelog.
+To keep an accurate changelog, whenever you commit a change that affects how end users use your project, use this command line tool to add a line to the changelog.

-If you added a new feature, use something like `changelog new "added feature x"`.
-This will add a line to your `CHANGELOG.md` under the `### New` section.
+If you added a new feature, use something like `changelog added "added feature x"`.
+This will add a line to your `CHANGELOG.md` under the `### Added` section.

 When you are ready for release, run `changelog release` and that will infer the correct semantic version based on the types of changes since the last release.
-For example your `new` change should prompt a `minor (0.X.0)` release.
-A `breaks` change would prompt a `major (X.0.0)` version bump and `fix` or `change` changes would prompt a `patch (0.0.X)`.
+For example your `added` change should prompt a `minor (0.X.0)` release.
+A `removed` change would prompt a `major (X.0.0)` version bump and `fixed` or `changed` changes would prompt a `patch (0.0.X)`.

 You can manually override what type of of release via `changelog release --minor` using the `--patch`, `--minor` or `--major`